Interactive Research Summary

 Slide 05 — The Compression Zone

-High inoculum compresses the prevention window by 300%
+High inoculum compresses the prevention window ~3-fold

 Slide 06 — Experimental Validation